Development team

 Upsides:

-• The linear and fixed-step approach makes it easy for administrators to manage the development process.
+• The linear model with its fixed-step approach makes it easy for administrators to manage the development process.

 • If your team is running multiple projects concurrently, this model allows different team members to focus on separate projects at different stages.